AFC wins 3rd straight Pro Bowl, 26-7 over NFC in Orlando

 INJURIES

 Pittsburgh Steelers receiver JuJu Smith-Schuster and Los Angeles Chargers receiver Keenan Allen left the game with bruised knees.
-Neither was considered serious, although Smith-Schuster was limping on the way to the bus and declined comment.
-Allen caught four passes for 95 yards before sitting out.
+Neither was considered serious.
+Allen caught four passes for 95 yards before sitting down.

 UP NEXT